Separation is Optimal for LQR under Intermittent Feedback: Introduction

 An alternative line of work was pursued in~\cite{schenato2007foundations}, where sampler updates were modeled as i.i.d.
 Bernoulli events.
 It was shown that a linear state-feedback law, with gain given by the Riccati solution, remains optimal under random packet drops, and the resulting stability was analyzed.
 Similarly, link failures were treated as Bernoulli losses in~\cite{imer2006optimal}, where an impulsive controller (no control when the link fails) was implemented, again recovering the linear feedback controller as LQG-optimal.

-Other studies have focused on the joint switch and controller design under symmetric threshold policies.
+Other studies have focused on the joint scheduler and controller design under symmetric threshold policies.
 In~\cite{ramesh2013design}, a threshold was imposed on the squared estimation error, under which the linear feedback law was found to be optimal.
 The relation between this threshold and the Lagrange multiplier was investigated in~\cite{molin2014price}, with convergence and stability properties analyzed.
 Energy constraints at the sensor were incorporated in~\cite{leong2017event}, where a threshold based on the conditional covariance of the estimation error was proposed.
 More recent work~\cite{aggarwal2025interq} employed a Q-learning–based reinforcement-learning algorithm under the same symmetric assumption, while varying delays were addressed in~\cite{maity2018optimal} through a mixed-integer control problem solved offline with Riccati methods and integer programming.
 From a differential-game perspective~\cite{aggarwal2024linear}, continuous and intermittent sensing players were contrasted, leading to AoI-based threshold rules.
 Finally, the disturbance-driven estimation dynamics were correctly modeled in~\cite{maity2020minimal}, where a relaxed dynamic program for the sampler was formulated and an approximate solution proposed due to computational complexity.

-In this work, we make the following contributions: \begin{itemize} \item We revisit the constrained joint design of switching and control policies for scalar LTI systems, aiming to clarify subtle underlying assumptions.
+In this work, we make the following contributions: \begin{itemize} \item We revisit the constrained joint design of scheduling and control policies for scalar LTI systems, aiming to clarify subtle underlying assumptions.

-\item Most importantly, we prove that symmetric policies are optimal for the finite-horizon switched LQR problem under a switching-rate constraint, thereby establishing that the separation principle holds.
+\item Most importantly, we prove that symmetric policies are optimal for the finite-horizon LQR problem under a communication-rate constraint, thereby establishing that the separation principle holds.

-\item Finally, we solve the associated dynamic programming (DP) problem and derive the optimal switching and control policies, which take the form of a symmetric threshold rule on the estimation error and a discounted linear feedback law that is independent of the switching policy, respectively. \end{itemize}
+\item Finally, we solve the associated dynamic programming (DP) problem and derive the optimal scheduling and control policies, which take the form of a symmetric threshold rule on the estimation error and a discounted linear feedback law that is independent of the scheduling policy, respectively. \end{itemize}